Aleph Farms: Sustainability

-The company signed a Memorandum of Understanding (MoU) with ENGIE Impact, the sustainability consulting arm of ENGIE, one of the world’s leading energy providers.
-Engie will ensure that Aleph’s operations are net zero compatible from the get-go, integrating energy efficiency, circularity in energy, as well as renewable energy and other strategic investments across its production line and supply chain.
+The company signed a Memorandum of Understanding (MoU) with ENGIE Impact, the sustainability consulting arm of ENGIE, one of the world's leading energy providers.
+Engie will ensure that Aleph's operations are net zero compatible from the get-go, integrating energy efficiency, circularity in energy, as well as renewable energy and other strategic investments across its production line and supply chain.

-Its commitment to net zero carbon is being supported by additional partnerships such as with CE Delft to analyse the life cycle impacts of its our production line and supply chain.
-By identifying hotspots, CE Delft will optimise its overall ecological footprint including carbon, water, waste and more.
-Aleph Farms also partnered with Ripe.io to improve the traceability in its supply chain and report on carbon emissions of all materials used during its production process.